fabric-testbed/UserInformationService/README.md

 Details of COmanage API can be found [here](https://spaces.at.internet2.edu/display/COmanage/CoPerson+API).

+# SSH Key Management

+This is probably the most complex part of UIS.
+UIS stores two types of keys: "sliver" and "bastion".
+It only stores the _public_ portion of the key.
+It can generate new keypairs using a preconfigured algorithm (rsa or ecdsa) with preset key lengths.
+When generating a keypair the private portion of the key is returned to the user, it is never stored on UIS.

+Both key types have separately configurable expiration periods specified in days.
+Sliver public keys are stored in UIS purely as a convenience features, which allows users to then query it for these public keys.
+Users can query other users public sliver keys so they can e.g. propagate them into their slices.
+Bastion keys are only visible to their user owners.
+Bastion keys are periodically propagated to bastion hosts using the [Bastion Key Client script](https://github.com/fabric-testbed/BastionKeyClient).

+When keys expire (regardless of type) they are kept in the database locally using a predefined garbage collection period (in days).
+This is to prevent key reuse and for forensics.

+UIS can be configured to push sliver keys (only sliver keys) to COmanage to associate with user records.

+There is a configurable limit on the number of keys of each type that can be stored per user.

 # Testing

 Setup your env_template.
 Then run `docker-compose -f <compose file> --env-file <env file> up`.